 Economists are to blame for much of the harm that has been done by free-market capitalism.
 This is because of their mistaken belief that, like the laws and theories of physics, economic laws and theories are true for all people and for all time; their failure rigorously to verify their theories before presenting them to the world; their mistaken assumptions about human behaviour, notably that human beings are rational creatures; and their unwillingness to revise, modify, or abandon their unrealistic laws and theories due to changed circumstances and changing models of economic behaviour.
 Moreover, by enabling a tiny portion of humanity to amass vast quantities of wealth around the world, they have given these individuals a very strong financial incentive to preach the virtues of capitalism and free trade, while they zealously protect their ability to continue enriching themselves, often at the expense of others.

-Now that communism has been discredited by its manifest failure to fulfill its lofty promises, it is imperative that the extremely dangerous ideological fools known as free-market capitalists first be exposed for what they are, namely, inflexible ideologues whose erroneous views have harmed hundreds of millions of people around the world, and second, that they be prevented from causing even more harm.
-The mantra of these new ideologues is that the private “free” market will provide better services, products, and solutions, and at a lower cost, than when these services or products are provided by governments.
-But there are cases where this mantra is wrong.
+Now that communism has been discredited by its manifest failure to fulfill its lofty promises, it is imperative that the extremely dangerous ideological fools known as free-market capitalists first be exposed for what they are, namely, rigid ideologues whose erroneous views have harmed hundreds of millions of people around the world, and second, that they be prevented from causing even more harm.
+The maxim of these ideologues is that the private “free” market will provide better services, products, and solutions, and at a lower cost, than when these services or products are provided by governments.
+But there are cases where this maxim is wrong.
 Private corporations must earn, or at least attempt to earn, a profit, which governments do not need to earn, and hence this is an additional cost that can make the services provided by private companies more expensive than when they are provided by the government.
 Moreover, those who work for private companies are sometimes paid substantially higher salaries, especially in senior management positions, than those who work for the government.
 This explains why, when certain services like water or health care have been privatized, the rates charged to users have gone up rather than down, as the free-market economists confidently but erroneously predicted.

 In 1993, the World Bank required Argentina to privatize its water systems as a condition of its loan.
 The world’s largest water company, Suez, took over through a subsidiary, Aguas Argentinas.
 The World Bank, the IMF, and other lending agencies funded 97 percent of that $1 billion water privatization, and residential water rates increased by 88.2 percent.
 In 1997, Suez was charged with failing to improve and expand services as promised.
 In 2003, it was also charged with not fully treating much of the sewage it transported, and with dumping untreated sewage into Argentina’s rivers.
 Water in seven districts in Buenos Aires was found to be “unfit for human consumption.”
 In response, thousands of citizens have blocked roads in protest, and demanded congressional oversight and cancellation of the privatization contract.